rbundock/rbundock.github.io/_blog/UI-and-UX-is-not-the-same-thing.md

+---
+layout: post
+title:  "UI and UX are not the same thing"
+---
 # UI and UX are not the same thing
 If you are having your website or software developed, the term ‘design’ no longer provides a sufficient explanation.
 Technology has been evolving and this forces us to adapt to constantly growing expectations.
 That is why we increasingly hear of mysterious acronyms like UI and UX.
 But what do they mean?